SK8-PTY-LTD/SK8Tech_Document/en/team/software/owncloud.md

-For better collaboration of files, we use **SK8Drive** to share documents, files and more.
+For better file collaboration of files, we use **SK8Cloud** to share documents, files and more.

 ![](/assets/sk8drive.jpg)